-When a new user is created, the adduser utility creates a brand new home directory named /home/username, respectively.
+When a new user is created, the adduser utility creates a brand new home directory named /home/username.
 The default profile is modeled after the contents found in the directory of /etc/skel, which includes all profile basics.

 If your server will be home to multiple users, you should pay close attention to the user home directory permissions to ensure confidentiality.
 By default, user home directories in Ubuntu are created with world read/execute permissions.
 This means that all users can browse and access the contents of other users home directories.
 This may not be suitable for your environment.

-To verify your current users home directory permissions, use the following syntax:
+To verify your current user home directory permissions, use the following syntax:

 ls -ld /home/username